hotdogee/django-blast/sphinx_doc/usability.md

 - Instructions  must die.
 Users don't read, they muddle through.

-- Must get right: Navigation and Home Page
+- Must get right: Navigation and Home Page.

 - There is always a plausible rationale and good intentions behind every usability flaw.